Miniature wargame

-Miniature wargaming is a form of wargaming in which military units are represented by miniature physical models on a model battlefield.
+A miniature wargame is a type of tabletop wargame in which military units are represented by miniature figurines on a sand table.
+These wargames are played with the primary appeal being recreational rather than operational, using model soldiers, vehicles, and artillery on custom-made battlefields, often with modular terrain, and abstract scaling is used to adapt real-world ranges to the limitations of table space.
 The use of physical models to represent military units is in contrast to other tabletop wargames that use abstract pieces such as counters or blocks, or computer wargames which use virtual models.
-The primary benefit of using models is aesthetics, though in certain wargames the size and shape of the models can have practical consequences on how the match plays out.
+The primary benefit of using models is immersion, though in certain wargames the size and shape of the models can have practical consequences on how the match plays out.
+Models' dimensions and positioning are crucial for measuring distances during gameplay.
+Issues concerning scale and accuracy compromise realism too much for most serious military applications.